-- 1. The attributes of the Metro or Global Mirror consistency group, plus the ID and name of every relationship that is in the group. - 2.
+- 1. A list containing concise information about all the Metro or Global Mirror consistency groups visible to the cluster.
+(Each entry in the list corresponds to a single Metro or Global Mirror consistency group.) - 2.
 The detailed information about a single Metro or Global Mirror consistency group.